Howard Moscoe: Part-time

 Moscoe's election to the North York Board of Control in 1985 gave him an automatic seat on the Metropolitan Toronto council, which was then a part-time body made up of representatives from six municipal councils.
 He supported several reforms to the council's operations, including direct election and increased powers of governance.
 Particularly notable was his call for the Metro Police Commission and Toronto Transit Commission to be governed entirely by elected officials, rather than by mixed bodies of elected officials and appointees.

 Moscoe rose to greater prominence in 1988 as a leading critic of proposed Sunday shopping reforms introduced by the provincial government of David Peterson.
-Moscoe argued that the Peterson government was abdicating its responsibility by permitting municipalities to legislate change on the issue, and described efforts to expand Sunday shopping as "an attack on labor unions, small business and the family".
+Moscoe argued that the Peterson government was abdicating its responsibility by permitting municipalities to legislate change on the issue, and described efforts to expand Sunday shopping as "an attack on labour unions, small business and the family".
 He served as chairman of a task force on Sunday shopping, and oversaw a series of public meetings on the issue in 1990.

 Full-time

 First term

 Metro Toronto introduced the direct election of councillors in 1988.
 Moscoe chose to run for a seat on the new council, and was declared elected when his only opponent withdrew one day after nominations closed.
 He described his acclamation as bittersweet, in that he had already ordered 25,000 campaign pamphlets.
 After the election, he supported Dennis Flynn's unsuccessful bid to be re-elected as Metro chairman.
 Flynn lost to Alan Tonks, whom Moscoe later criticized as "Mr. Indecision" and "Mr. Subcommittee".
+His daughter, Cheryl Moscoe, was elected to the North York Board of Education as a school trustee in 1988, serving one term.

 Moscoe's efforts to reform the Toronto Transit Commission came to fruition in late 1988, when council voted to replace all of the TTC's citizen members with elected officials.
-Moscoe argued that the change was necessary in light of the Metro councillors's increased responsibilities, adding that the "citizen members" were in fact high-level patronage appointees.
+Moscoe argued that the change was necessary in light of the Metro councillors' increased responsibilities, adding that the "citizen members" were in fact high-level patronage appointees.
 One of Moscoe's leading allies in achieving this reform was Chris Stockwell, later a Progressive Conservative cabinet minister in Ontario.

 He criticized Mel Lastman's plans to provide public funding for the North York Performing Arts Centre in 1991, arguing that it was an unnecessary expense and that private entrepreneur Garth Drabinsky would be the primary beneficiary.
 (Drabinsky was later charged with accounting fraud after Livent went bankrupt.)
 Moscoe also criticized the municipal election reforms passed by David Peterson's government in the same period, arguing that large land developers would be able to avoid donation limits without difficulty.